Twisted Metal

-Twisted Metal is a series of vehicular combat video games published by Sony Computer Entertainment, and developed by various companies.
+Twisted Metal is a series of vehicular combat video games originally developed by SingleTrac and published by Sony Interactive Entertainment.
 The series has appeared on the PlayStation, PlayStation 2, PlayStation Portable and PlayStation 3.
-As of October 31, 2000, the series has sold 5 million copies.
+As of October 31, 2000, the series had sold 5 million copies.
 Several of the games in the series were re-released as part of the Sony Greatest Hits program.
 The original game and its first sequel were also released for the PC.

 Overview

-In concept, Twisted Metal is a demolition derby that emphasizes the usage of ballistic projectiles, machine guns, mines, and other types of weapons (up to and including satellite-based weapons and nuclear weapons).
-Players choose a vehicle, and an arena—or a series of arenas in the story mode—to engage in battle with opposing drivers.
-A variety of weapons and upgrades are obtainable by pick-ups scattered throughout the stage.
+Each game in the series revolves around demolition derbies where competitors use weapons including ballistic projectiles, machine guns, and explosives.
+Players choose a vehicle (each with a corresponding character) and an arena—or a series of arenas in the story mode—to engage in battle with opposing drivers.
 The last driver alive is the winner.

-Although each individual game features its own storyline, they all revolve around the eponymous "Twisted Metal": a vehicular combat tournament hosted once a year.
+The series's plot revolves around the eponymous Twisted Metal tournament, a yearly contest made up of a series of derbies.
 In almost all of the games, the host is a man called "Calypso"; in the series' fourth installment, perennial contestant Sweet Tooth briefly takes over.
-The general goal is to destroy all opponents; apart from the other contestants, unique vehicles seemingly designed by the host themselves may stand in the competitors' path.
-The winner is brought before the tournament host, who will grant the contestant a single wish.

-The hosts of these games are the persons who are, through arcane means, capable of warping reality itself to grant the wish of the contest winner; however, there is a general "be careful what you wish for" theme in the game series, as nearly all of the winning contestants end up with "not-so-happy" endings, due to the skill and proclivity of the hosts for twisting the words of their wish around—often to deadly effect.
-The games in the series usually contain a healthy dose of dark humor.
+The winner of the contest is granted one wish.
+Typically, this wish has unexpected consequences for the winner, similar to traditional stories where characters are punished for greedy wishes.